From newsreaders to cricketers and actors to singers, the 16 winners of Strictly Come Dancing have come from a range of diverse backgrounds.

 So good were Dixon’s routines that less than two years later she joined the show's judging panel, controversially ousting ballroom expert Arlene Phillips.
 She served three years on the panel before being snapped up by Simon Cowell as a Britain’s Got Talent judge in 2012 and has made various guest judge appearances on the X Factor.

 Dixon also relaunched her music career after Strictly, releasing three solo albums.
+She's about to welcome her second child and is judging new series Britain's Got Talent: The Champions.

 Tom Chambers and Camilla Dallerup, 2008